chiselstrike/chiselstrike/docusaurus/docs/intro.md

 substantially identical.

-ChiselStrike saves you from that repetitive tedium by providing a method named `ChiselEntity.crud`.
+ChiselStrike saves you from that repetitive tedium by providing a method named `Entity.crud`.
 This method takes the endpoint path as a parameter and returns a handler function that implements all REST operations, making it trivial to implement a RESTful endpoint.
 The above example becomes simply: